 When the CGE user interface server has started, the system returns a message indicating that the server has started and is ready to accept HTTP requests.

-Once the user interface has been launched, it is possible to access the SPARQL endpoints on the machine.
-The port used is displayed in the log message.
-The default port used is 3756.
-Use the --server-port port to specify a different port, if needed, to run the web server on.
+Once the user interface has been launched, it is possible to access the SPARQL endpoints on the machine and port displayed in the log message.

+Verifying the Server Connection

+It may be useful to verify that the database server is up and running when starting the web server.
+In this case, the --ping option can be used with the fe command, which makes the fe command check that the database server is up and running before launching the web server:

+\$ cge-cli fe --ping

+Running on a Different Port

+Sometimes it may be necessary to run the web server on a different port.
+This can be achieved by using the -- server-port option with the fe command (whose default value is 3756) to supply an alternative port on which to run the web server, as shown below: